-Marble tile is good in theory, but most of it has a resin put on it at the factory to fill in tiny holes and fissures, and it might have a (chemical) sealant on it as well.
+Marble tile is good in theory.
+Most of it has a resin put on it at the factory to fill in tiny holes and fissures, and it might have a (chemical) sealant on it as well.

-Slate is also good, you can find it unsealed like these from Home Depot.
+Slate is also good, you can find it unsealed like these tiles from Home Depot.
 Though like marble, a resin is used to fill lines and pits.

-Lead in Tiles: All ceramic tiles should be tested for lead.
+Lead in Tiles: All ceramic/porcelain tiles should be tested for lead.
 A client just tested American made tiles that stated they were lead-free, but when tested they showed high levels of lead.
 So it might be wise to test any glazed tile regardless of origin.
 And be extra careful when removing them as the lead dust is particularly harmful.
 Tile over existing lead tiles if possible, instead of removing.

 Air Cleaning Tiles

 I don’t know how impactful this tile coating will be to the overall air quality in a room.
 The company does have some reports that show a reduction in bacteria, which may be worthwhile for some folks.

-2. Medium Green (0 to Low-VOC)
+2. Medium Green (Zero to Low-VOC)

 i.
 Natural Linoleum

-I found that after one month the odor all but disappeared from the product – though many people say the odor never disappears 100%.
+I found that after one month the odor all but disappeared from the Marmoleum product – though many people say the odor never disappears 100%.
 I am using this in my trailer.
 I was surprised and impressed since I don’t normally do well with linseed.